sub-arjun/phosphobot/simulation/pybullet/README.md

 # Pybullet simulation server

 Run the pybullet simulation server with [uv](<(https://github.com/astral-sh/uv)>).
 It's only used when running simulation in GUI mode.
+It uses `python=3.8`.
+Older versions of Python have bugs where you can't click on the Pybullet window.

 ## How to run ?